XiaoMengXinX/spotdl/README.md

 # Notice

-- You need to put a [CDM](https://forum.videohelp.com/threads/408031-Dumping-Your-own-L3-CDM-with-Android-Studio) in the `./cdm` directory for mp4 decryption.
+- A `.vwd` file is required in the `./cdm` directory for mp4 decryption.
+Detailed instructions can be found in: https://github.com/hyugogirubato/KeyDive.

-- Get your `sp_dc` cookie value from somewhere and enter it to the terminal at your first run.
+- Get the `sp_dc` cookie value from your browser and enter to the cli at first run.

-- OGG decryption may not always work because the platform occasionally updates the decryption token or something, which is not easy to obtain.
+- OGG decryption may not work because the [playplay](https://git.gay/uhwot/unplayplay.git) key is always in update.